 - The completion and submission of a request to Change Enrolment Status (Voluntary Withdrawal) form to your academic department (Graduate Studies forms website).

 - The repayment of certain scholarships.
-Repayment amounts are calculated based on the tuition refund policy outlined in the Graduate Studies Calendar.
+Repayment amounts are calculated based on the tuition refund policy outlined in the Graduate Studies Academic Calendar.

 - Ontario Student Assistance Program (OSAP) entitlements will be recalculated based on the date of withdrawal.